Flashcards in Global Markets And Business Expansion - 4.2 Deck (64):

 how can products at stage 3 of the product lifecycle model prompt trade opportunities?
 (1)

-1. utilise extension strategies to tailor the product to the market
+use extension strategies to make the product suitable to the market

 what are pull factors?